-Born enslaved on January 6, 1828 on the Jordan Flake Plantation in Anson County, North Carolina, Green Flake at the age of ten was given as a wedding gift to James Madison Flake, Jordan’s son who married Agnes Love in 1838 in Anson County, North Carolina.
-The couple moved shortly thereafter to Mississippi with their three-year-old son as well as Green and their other slaves.
-In 1844 the Flake family joined the Church of Jesus Christ of Latter-day Saints (LDS) after begin converted by missionary Benjamin Clapp.
-The baptism included Green and the other slaves on April 5, 1844 by Elder Clapp.
+Born enslaved on January 6, 1828, on the Jordan Flake Plantation in Anson County, North Carolina, Green Flake was given to his owner’s son, James Madison Flake, when he married Agnes Love in 1838.
+Later, the couple moved to Mississippi with their three-year-old son, Green, and other slaves.
+In 1844, the Flake family joined the Church of Jesus Christ of Latter-day Saints (LDS) after being converted by missionary Benjamin Clapp.
+Green and the other slaves were baptized by Elder Clapp on April 5, 1844.

-Shortly afterwards the James Flake family made the decision to leave Mississippi to participate in the largest religious migration in American history, the gathering of LDS members from across the United States to what is now Utah.
+Shortly afterwards, the James Flake family made the decision to leave Mississippi to participate in the largest religious migration in American history, the gathering of LDS members from across the United States to what is now Utah.
 They migrated first to Nauvoo, Illinois, where the church accepted Green’s labor as part of the Flake family tithing.

 When Martha Crosby Flake died in 1885, Green moved to Grays Lake, Idaho Territory to be close to his children and grandchildren.
 By the 1890s, he had achieved some fame as a vanguard LDS pioneer.
-Flake spoke at Pioneer Day celebrations in 1894 and 1896 and in 1897 at the Utah Semi-Centennial Pioneer Jubilee, he was presented a Jubilee pin.
+Flake spoke at Pioneer Day celebrations in 1894 and 1896, and in 1897 at the Utah Semi-Centennial Pioneer Jubilee, he was presented a Jubilee pin.
 Green Flake died in Gray’s Lake, Idaho on October 20, 1903 at the ag of 75.
 He was buried next to his wife in Union Cemetery in Salt Lake City.